-- Our removal teams follow all standard and strict PPE protocol when removing a body from a hospital or a home to ensure the safety of our employees, customers, and
+- Our removal teams follow all standard and strict PPE protocol when removing a body from a hospital or a home to ensure the safety of our employees and customers.

 If you have any other concerns or questions, Tulip’s Care Team is always available to answer any questions and provide support along the way.